sentrysoftware/metricshub/metricshub-doc/src/site/markdown/getting-started-windows.md

 ### Create your configuration file

 1. Before creating your configuration file (`metricshub.yaml`), ensure that the required directories exist.
-Open a Command Prompt and run the following commands to create the required directories if they do not already exist:
+If they do not, open a Command Prompt and run the following commands to create them:

    ```shell
    mkdir C:\ProgramData\metricshub